In Exercises 5–8, assume that the Poisson distribution appl... | Channels for Pearson+

 Hurricanes

 a.
-Find the probability that in a year, there will be 7 hurricanes.
+Find the probability that in a year, there will be no hurricanes.

 Verified step by step guidance